Mission: Impossible – Rogue Nation: Plot

 IMF Agent Ethan Hunt intercepts a shipment of nerve gas being moved from Minsk by The Syndicate, a secret consortium of rogue field operatives from various intelligence agencies that he has been tracking.
 At an IMF station in London, The Syndicate compromises the briefing.
 Before being gassed unconscious, he is forced to watch a blond man wearing glasses kill the station operative.

-In Washington D.C., CIA Director Alan Hunley convinces a Senate committee to decommission the IMF and assimilate all assets into the CIA due to their destructive actions in Russia.
+In Washington D.C., CIA Director Alan Hunley convinces a Senate committee to decommission the IMF and assimilate all the assets into the CIA after their actions caused destructive events in Russia.
 (Note: As depicted in Mission: Impossible – Ghost Protocol (2011).)
 Agents Benji Dunn and William Brandt are forced to work for the CIA under strict scrutiny, while hacker Luther Stickell resigns in protest.
 Ethan awakes and is tortured by ex-KGB agent Janik "Bone Doctor" Vinter.
 He escapes with the help of Ilsa Faust, an undercover British MI6 agent.
 Six months later, Ethan, a wanted fugitive for refusing to turn himself over to the CIA, covertly passes information about The Syndicate to Benji and arranges his tickets to Turandot, performed at the Vienna State Opera.
 Upon Benji's arrival in Vienna, Ethan asks him to help track down the blond man who killed the IMF station operative in London.

 At the opera, they encounter Ilsa and several other Syndicate agents there to assassinate the Chancellor of Austria.
 Ethan prevents the hit and escapes with Ilsa, only to witness the Chancellor being killed by a car bomb.
 Chased by Syndicate agents, Ethan and Benji are forced to release Ilsa to protect her cover.
 Hunley wrongfully blames both Ethan and Benji for the assassination and orders the Special Activities Division to capture or kill them both.
 Brandt finds Luther and convinces him to help him locate both Ethan and Benji before the CIA does.

-Ethan and Benji find Ilsa in Casablanca, where she identifies Ethan's suspect as the rogue MI6 agent, Solomon Lane, who is the leader of The Syndicate.
+Ethan and Benji find Ilsa in Casablanca, where she identifies Ethan's suspect as the rogue MI6 agent and leader of The Syndicate, Solomon Lane.
 The three then infiltrate an underwater vault beneath a power plant to retrieve a digital ledger stolen from Lane that purportedly contains the names of all Syndicate operatives.
 However, Ilsa flees with the data to London and meets her handler, MI6 Chief Atlee, who discreetly deletes the data and forces her to continue her undercover assignment.